alasca-association/tarook/docs/src/usage/cluster-configuration.md

 #### NGINX Ingress Controller Configuration

-The used NGINX ingress controller setup is explained in detail [here](./../managed-services/nginx-ingress-controller.md).
+The used NGINX ingress controller setup will be explained in more detail soon :)

 <details>
 <summary>config.toml: KSL - Prometheus Configuration</summary>